ellipt01/l1l2inv2/README.md

  * AR: archiver

 After modifying Makefile, run make, and make install.
-If you want to install this programs in a specific directory, please run
+If you want to install this programs in a specific directory, run

 $ make install DESTDIR=\<root\>

-# RUN
+# INVERSION

 After finishing installation correctly, a script calc.sh should be exists in \<root\>/bin .
 To perform inversion, run this script.